What Are Serious Complications After Miscarriage?

 2) How soon after a miscarriage should individuals seek medical attention if they suspect complications?

 Individuals should seek medical attention immediately if they experience heavy bleeding, severe pain, fever, chills, or signs of infection following a miscarriage.
-It is important to seek prompt medical care in cases of suspected complications to ensure proper treatment and prevent further health risks.
+It is important to seek prompt medical care in suspected complications to ensure proper treatment and prevent further health risks.

 3) How soon after a miscarriage can complications occur?